Jump to Recipe Print Recipe

-- 1/3 milk
+- 1/3 cup milk

 - 1 large egg

-- Sift the flour and baking powder in a large bowl and make a well in the centre.
+Sift the flour and baking powder in a large bowl and make a well in the centre.

-- Mix all the wet ingredients together and pour it into the well of flour.
+Mix all the wet ingredients together and pour it into the well of flour.

-- Combine them with a spatula and try not to overmix.
+Combine them but try not to overmix.

-- Place some cling wrap over the bowl and refrigerate for about 30 minutes to rest the batter.
+Place some cling wrap over the bowl and refrigerate for about 30 minutes to rest the batter.

-- When both sides have cooked, remove the Taiyaki carefully.
+When both sides have cooked, remove the Taiyaki carefully.

-- Repeat the above process for the remaining batter and An.
+Repeat the above process for the remaining batter and An.

-You can use ready made tinned red bean paste if you prefer.
+You can use ready-made tinned red bean paste if you prefer.